-CAT is yet to come out of the bag but MBA aspirants aiming for a seat at the coveted B-schools in 2018 have already started planning on how to bell it.
+CAT has come out of the bag as IIM Calcutta, the conducting body for this year has announced that CAT 2018 will be held on November 25, 2018.
+MBA aspirants aiming for a seat at the coveted B-schools in 2019 have already started planning on how to bell it or how to prepare for CAT exam.
 While some students take the safer route and start their preparations even before the notification is announced, some wait to plan their preparation strategy based on the official release of exam pattern.
 But there is another group, which is in a dilemma on when and how to start the preparation process.

 If you can identify yourself with the third group, this article is a must read for you.
-As the countdown for CAT announcement begins, Careers360 brings to you expert guidelines on when and How to prepare for CAT 2017.
+Careers360 brings to you expert guidelines on when and how to prepare for CAT 2018.

-Before answering the question about how to prepare, it is important to know when to start with the preparations, if you are aiming for CAT:
+Before answering the question about how to prepare, it is important to know when to start with the preparations along with how to prepare for CAT 2018:

 When it comes to studying for an exam and cracking it successfully, you are your best judge to answer the question of when to start preparation.
 It is best to ask yourself how many months you need to prepare for CAT.